alexeygrigorev/mlwiki.org/index.php/Inversion_Count.md

 ---
-title: "Inversion Count"
 layout: default
 permalink: /index.php/Inversion_Count
+tags:
+- combinatorics
+- graphs
+title: Inversion Count
 ---

-# Inversion Count

 ## Inversion Count
 Sequence inversion
 - In a sequence $\pi = \langle a_0, ..., a_t \rangle$ or elements $A = \{ a_i \}$